A Level: A*AA

 Our course provides excellent preparation for a wide range of Masters and doctoral research programmes, both at Cambridge – each track has close links to related MPhil programmes within the Faculty – and elsewhere.

-Alternatively, for those intending to teach, the course provides a foundation from which to proceed to some initial teacher training courses (eg a PGCE).
+Alternatively, for those intending to teach, the course provides a foundation from which to proceed to some initial teacher training courses in primary education.

 The career options for graduates are extremely varied and they find employment in a wide range of occupations in the UK and abroad.
 As well as further study and teaching, our students have gone into research, educational psychology and neuroscience, publishing, and the Civil Service.
 Others now work in government policy and administration, the media, theatre, heritage and museum education, HR, business and consultancy, charities and NGOs, and international development.